 Our operations are dependent upon a relatively small group of individuals and, in particular, our executive officers and directors.
 We believe that our success depends on the continued service of our officers and directors, at least until we have completed our initial business combination.
 In addition, our executive officers and directors are not required to commit any specified amount of time to our affairs and, accordingly, will have conflicts of interest in allocating their time among various business activities, including identifying potential business combinations and monitoring the related due diligence.
-In particular, certain of our officers and directors serve as an officer and/or director of ARYA Sciences Acquisition Corp., which is a blank check company sponsored by an affiliate of Perceptive Advisors.
-ARYA Sciences Acquisition Corp. has entered into a business combination agreement to acquire Immatics.
-Upon completion of the transaction, Adam Stone is expected to serve on the supervisory board of the post-business combination company.
+In particular, certain of our officers and directors serve as an officer or director of ARYA Sciences Acquisition Corp., a blank check company sponsored by an affiliate of Perceptive Advisors that has entered into a business combination agreement to acquire .
+Upon completion of the transaction, and are expected to serve as a director of the post-business combination company.
 It is currently expected that the business combination will be consummated in the second or third quarter of 2020.
 We do not have an employment agreement with, or key-man insurance on the life of, any of our directors or executive officers.
-The unexpected loss of the services of one or more of our directors or executive officers could have a detrimental effect on
+The unexpected loss of the services of one or more of our directors or executive officers could have a detrimental effect on us.